8 scary stats from Ronaldo, Rooney & Tevez’s 2007-08 Man Utd season

 – The trio scored a combined 57 goals in the Premier League, more than 14 of the 19 remaining teams in the competition.
 That includes Everton, who finished fifth.

-– They also scored all but one of United’s goals in the knockout stage of the Champions League as they went on to beat Chelsea in the final.
+– They also scored all but one of United’s goals in the knockout stage of the Champions League as they went on to beat Chelsea in the final, Ronaldo getting United’s only goal in normal time in that final.